Temple Israel of the City of New York: Moves to West 91st Street and East 75th Street

 In 1920, the members moved to a new Neoclassical building at 210 West 91st Street, designed by William Tachau; the old building on Lenox Avenue was sold to the Seventh-Day Adventist Temple, which in turn sold it in 1925 to the Mount Olivet Baptist Church.
 Temple Israel elected its first woman trustee in 1921, dedicated its new building in 1922, and in 1924 officially changed its name to Temple Israel of the City of New York.
 By 1929, membership exceeded 950.

 William Franklin Rosenblum succeeded Harris as Temple Israel's second rabbi in 1930, and Harris died just a few months later that year.
 The congregation was active during the Great Depression, and supported Jewish education programs for poor children of the neighborhood.
 Temple Israel actively supported the war effort during World War II, and afterward Rosenblum opposed the creation of Israel, though he would later become a supporter of the country.

 Rosenblum retired in 1963, and Martin Zion succeeded him that year as Temple Israel's third rabbi.
 At the time, the congregation's trustees had decided to relocate the synagogue from the Upper West Side to the Upper East Side of Manhattan, and in 1964 began construction of a new building at Temple Israel's current location, 112 East 75th Street.
 Designed by architect Peter Claman of Schuman & Lichtenstein, the Brutalist structure was completed in 1967.
 The previous building on West 91st Street was sold to the Young Israel of the West Side congregation, who still occupy it.
+The 1920 building was listed on the National Register of Historic Places in 2023.

 Events since 1980

 Robert Abelson became leader of the congregation's music program in 1980.
 In 1985, Judith Lewis became Temple Israel's Director of Education, and in 1991 she succeeded Zion as the synagogue's fourth senior rabbi.
 By 1995, membership was over four hundred families.

 In 2006 David Gelfand succeeded Lewis, becoming Temple Israel's fifth Senior Rabbi in 2006, after an acrimonious departure from the Jewish Center of the Hamptons.
 Gelfand had previously served as rabbi in Temple Beth-El in Great Neck, New York; Har Sinai Temple in Pennington, New Jersey; and the Fairmount Temple in Beachwood, Ohio.
 He helped found and served as a national officer of the Interfaith Alliance, and is a member of the National Council of the American Israel Public Affairs Committee.

 Irena Altshul joined Temple Israel in 2003, left in 2006, and rejoined as cantor in 2013.
 Melissa Buyer-Wittman joined the synagogue as Director of Lifelong Learning in 2011, and David Reinhart became Assistant Rabbi in 2019.

+In 2022 the congregation launched a $40 million capital campaign to undertake major renovations to the main sanctuary, expansion of the chapel and courtyard enclosure, enhancements to the building's upper levels, and updates to the ballroom. $28 million had been pledged by major benefactors at the time of the launch.